psi-teja/taggo/README.md

 - **Next.js** (Frontend)
 - **Django** (Backend)
 - **LayoutLM + YOLO** (Invoice Parsing Models)
-- **Redis** (Queue Management)

 ## Components

 ### 1. backend
-The backend component is responsible for handling document uploads, publishing request IDs to the Redis queue, and updating the database with the parsed data.
+The backend component is responsible for handling document uploads and updating the database with the parsed data.
+Backend also handles user authentication

 #### Features:
 - Uploads documents to a local folder